 In VVC Requirements, as contained in VCEG-BD03 and WG11/ N17074, low latency and error resilience requirements are present but have not been addressed by the responses to the CfP.
 One big factor of latency apart picture ordering and related dependencies, is the importance of Intra picture data amongst other, with an increasing Intra picture data size versus Inter picture data size ratio at each video codec generation.
 Cyclic Intra Refresh can be used for fulfilling these requirements.

 But this feature, as applied by encoder manufacturer in previous standards, implies some encoding restrictions, limiting the coding efficiency, as well as Random Access capability.
-The proposed technique through appropriate signaling enables to leverage these limitations, allowing less coding restrictions.
+The proposed technique through appropriate signalling enables to leverage these limitations, allowing less coding restrictions.
 In this document results provided show an improvement toward classic use of Cyclic Intra Refresh together with usual LD configuration as a reference.
 Authors recommend considering the proposed technique for a potential inclusion in VVC future standard with further study to be conducted in an appropriate Core Experiment.

 Some support is is expressed for studying the aspect of periodic intra refresh, which is commonly used in practice but there are more approaches for resolving it.